 Delaying Your Claim

 An insurance company often knows that you have mounting medical bills and are unable to work because of the accident.
 They expect that, by delaying your claim, you’ll be more willing to accept a lower settlement figure.
+Do not accept their first settlement offer.
 You’ll get more traction by having a skilled and aggressive attorney fighting for your interests.

 Requesting Unnecessary Information